jeanimal/heuristica/README.md

 The research was also inspried by:
 Dawes, Robyn M. (1979).
 "The robust beauty of improper linear models in decision making".
 American Psychologist, volume 34, pages 571-582. [archived pdf](http://www.cmu.edu/dietrich/sds/docs/dawes/the-robust-beauty-of-improper-linear-models-in-decision-making.pdf)

+# Acknowledgements

+Thanks to coding advice and testing go to Marcus Buckmann, Daniel G. Goldstein, and Özgür Simsek.